 Learn more about how you can launch a career in public service with the opportunities above: check out more details and apply today here!

 Our #SummerOfPurpose blog series follows this year’s Cleveland Foundation Summer Interns as they reflect on 11 weeks spent working with Cleveland-area nonprofit and public sector organizations.
-In today’s blog, we hear from Cielle Brady, who spent her summer at East End Neighborhood House, where she worked collaboratively with a supervisor and team to expand their Marjorie […]Read More
+In today’s blog, we hear from Alexis Watkins, who spent their summer at Lake Erie Ink where they worked on summer programming and fundraising initiatives.
+Why did you initially […]Read More

 When financial consultants Meltrice Sharp and LaRese Purnell kept crossing paths after launching parallel firms, they knew they had to talk.
 It only took one business dinner for the pair to discover they had more than potential clients in common.
 “Our visions were the same: we wanted to change the financial trajectory of our community,” […]Read More